 It’s painful to watch.

-But you also don’t want to miss out on building up your assets throughout your lifetime.
-What you’re looking for is what we call optimized investment performance.
-This investing approach optimizes the balance between risk, performance, and security.
+But you also don’t want to miss out on building up your assets and investment profits throughout your lifetime.
+What you’re looking for is an optimized investment strategy.
+This investing approach optimizes the balance between risk, security, and the value of your investments.

-We believe in consistently building wealth, to the highest degree possible, without suffering the big losses that make everyone panic when markets collapse.
+We believe in consistently growing your assets and financial security, to the highest degree possible, without suffering the big losses that make everyone panic when markets collapse.

-We also work to minimize your taxes and other costs and fees, because any money saved is money you get to keep from your investment performance.
+We also strive to minimize your taxes and other costs and fees, because any amount of money saved is money you get to keep as profits in your portfolio.

-This is the difference between elite-level investment management like what Pillar provides, and big brokerage investment companies.
+This is the difference between elite-level investment management like what Pillar provides compared to a typical financial advisor and to big brokerage investment companies.
 For someone with a $20 million portfolio, that 3.5% annual difference is $700,000.

 How much farther ahead can you get over ten, twenty, forty years, doing it our way?